carpentries-incubator/java-intro/_episodes/01-first-program.md

 questions:
 - "What does the simplest program look like in Java?"
 objectives:
-- "Writing the most basic program that can run in Java."
+- "Write the most basic program that can run in Java."
 - "Identify the different parts of the program and explain their purpose."
 - "Know what a class is."
 - "Know why we need ```main(String[] args)```."
-- "Know how to run a java program (class)."
+- "Know how to run a Java program (class)."
 keypoints:
 - "What is a class?"
 - "What is the purpose of public static void ```main(String[] args)?```"